 The overall gain usually needs to be apportioned on a time basis with the part relating to the period you worked for the company qualifying for business asset taper and the balance for non-business asset taper.

-Transferring the shares to a husband, wife or partner
+Transferring the shares to a husband, wife or civil partner

-Provided that you and your partner live together, CGT is not normally payable when you sell or give your shares to your partner.
+CGT is not normally payable when you sell or give your shares to your spouse.
 You are treated as making neither a chargeable gain nor an allowable loss.
 When your partner sells the shares, his or her cost will be the same as yours.

 Of course any taper relief on the gain your partner makes runs from the date you exercised the option and acquired the shares, not the date the option was granted.